 Joshua Koletar, originally from Lakeville, Minnesota, graduated from St. Olaf College where he studied Religion.
 During his time at St. Olaf, Joshua was heavily involved in campus residence life programs, serving as a Student Hall Coordinator of Mohn Hall in 2015-16.
 He also facilitated vocational and spiritual discernment activities as a member of the Quo Vadis Sophomore Retreat leadership team and as a member of the Ole Spring Relief service experience.
-Joshua is most looking forward to exploring the nonprofit sector and gaining experience with professional counseling and mental health management.
 He also likes basketball, making new friends, and working to learn all the flags of the world.
 He is serving at Family House.

 SEAN MANN (York, PA / Juniata College ’16)

 Sean Mann, a native of York, Pennsylvania, graduated from Juniata College with a Bachelor of Science degree in Physics and a Bachelor of Arts degree in Spanish.
 During his time at Juniata, Sean started a 3D printing business using a grant offered by the school, while also serving as president and founder of his campus soccer club during his sophomore year.
-He is most excited to get to know and form relationships with the people he is serving with through PULSE.
 Sean also likes playing racquetball and other sports, reading, and building things.
 He is serving at Habitat for Humanity of Greater Pittsburgh alongside Kayla Clark.

 REBECCA MARCUCCI (West Middlesex, PA / Slippery Rock University ’16)

 Rebecca Marcucci received her degree in Communication Journalism from Slippery Rock University, where she played a role in the publication of the school’s weekly newspaper, The Rocket.
 She first worked as a contributing writer, then rose to the post of campus life editor.
 While at Slippery Rock, she was involved in the American Sign Language Club and worked for VOICe, an advocacy group for victims of domestic violence.
 She also volunteered at First Assembly of God Church with the worship team and the drama team, which gave her a chance to work with children in the community.
-While in PULSE, Rebecca wants to connect with a community of fellow PULSErs and better the city of Pittsburgh.
 In her free time, she likes to sing on her church’s worship team, perform skits with her drama team, and read anything she can get her hands on.
 She is serving at the YWCA.

 JIMSON MATHEW (Abu Dhabi, UAE / Saint Joseph’s University ’16)

 Jimson Mathew of Abu Dhabi, UAE received his Bachelor of Science in Computer Science from Saint Joseph’s University.
 He served as a tutor at the school’s Learning Resource Center and did mathematical research in the Summer Scholars Program.
 His service experience includes involvement with The Philadelphia Project, where he assisted with home repair, and his leadership of the Ignite Freshman Retreat for Saint Joseph’s.
 Jimson has also been involved with faith communities in his volunteering with Citylight Church and as a leader of the DTP Christian Fellowship, where he facilitated weekly meetings with 65 students to promote their spiritual development.
-Through his time with PULSE, Jimson hopes to grow in selflessness by being immersed in community.
 His hobbies include journaling, reading, and chirography.
 He is serving at Homewood Children’s Village.

 NATHANIEL MCKNIGHT (Gaithersburgh, MD / Eastern Mennonite University ’16)

 Hailing from Gaithersburgh, Maryland, Nathaniel McKnight attended Eastern Mennonite University where he received a Bachelor of Arts in Peacebuilding and Development.
 At EMU, he participated in an interfaith philosophical and religious discussion group called the Freethought Coalition and worked as a Student Reference Assistant in the library.
 He also completed a study abroad program in Puebla, Mexico, where he had the opportunity to study Spanish language and culture and engage with host families.
 He comes to PULSE after a summer of facilitating programming for formerly incarcerated people with the Washington Community Scholars Program in Washington DC.
-Nathaniel is looking forward to a terrific community learning experience through PULSE, and likes to bike, hike, and do yoga in his free time.
-He is serving at Northside Common Ministries.
+He likes to bike, hike, and do yoga in his free time.

 ALAA MOHAMED (Mechanicsburg, PA / University of Pittsburgh ’16)